 Where are these Primary 1 Chinese words from?

 The wordlists that I’m sharing covers all the basic Chinese vocabulary words that the Primary 1 kids need to know if they are studying in a Singapore primary school.
 (Do note that I only did this for the standard P1 Chinese textbook and not the P1 Higher Chinese textbook.)

 In other words, they are Chinese words that your child will need to recognise and write according to the Singapore MOE Primary 1 Chinese syllabus.
 This is slightly different from the version that is in their huan le huo ban 欢乐伙伴 Primary 1 Chinese textbook

 Each Chinese character that you see has been carefully paired with other P1 characters (when possible) to form familiar words to help them revise what they’ve learnt in class.

 How should you use this Primary 1 Chinese wordlist?

-This list is divided into two parts – 识读字 and 识写字.
+The Chinese characters on these worksheets are divided into two types – 识读字 and 识写字.